crazy-joe-git/ASP.NET-POE-/README.md

 ---

 ## Database Architecture: ERD & SQL Script
-Understanding the data architecture is critical to understanding how RaceDay operates behind the scenes.
+Understanding the data architecture is critical to understanding how Race_System operates behind the scenes.

 * **Entity Relationship Diagram (ERD):** The ERD acts as the visual blueprint of the system.
 It maps out how different entities—such as `Users`, `Events`, `Categories`, `Enrolments`, and `Results`—relate to one another.
 It visually demonstrates primary-to-foreign key connections and cardinality, guaranteeing that data integrity is maintained (for example, ensuring an enrolment cannot exist without a valid participant and event race).
 * **Database Creation & Seed Script:** The SQL script brings the visual ERD to life by executing the data definition language (DDL) required to build the database tables, enforce constraints, and establish foreign keys.
 It also includes seed data—pre-populated sample records featuring sample organisers, participants, events, and categories.
 This allows developers and assessors to immediately spin up, test, and query a working database instance without manual data entry.